 - As described - they must match any description given in an advertisement or other information provided by the seller at the time of sale

 If the fault appears within the first 6 months, it is assumed that the problem existed when you received the goods and it is up to the seller to prove otherwise.
-If the fault appears after the first 6 months, you may be asked to prove that the problem existed when you received it.
+If the fault appears after the first 6 months, you can be asked to prove that the problem existed when you got it.

 Buying something in a sale

 When you buy something in a sale you have the same rights as when you pay full price.
 Your rights do not change just because there has been a reduction in price or a special offer.